icd-tohoku/BirdViewAR_chi2023/FollowerDrone_ubuntu/README.md

 # Main drone
-This is the Visual studio project for the main drone.
+This is the python scripts for the main drone.
-We have only confirmed it works with DJI Mavic 2 pro.
+We have only confirmed it works with Parrot Anafi 4K and Ubuntu 21.04.

 ## Prerequisites